-During 2013, the system treated approximately 103 million gallons of water.
+Through May 2014, the system treated approximately 44 million gallons of water.
 Table 2-2 contains the monthly pumping data for the two extraction wells.
 Table 3.2.10-2 shows the monthly extraction well pumping rates.
-NSE-1 continued full time operation in 2013, while NSE-2 remained in standby mode.
+NSE-1 continued full time operation through May 2014, while NSE-2 remained in standby mode.
 Figure 3.2.10-2 plots the TVOC concentrations in the extraction wells.
 VOC concentrations for NSE-1 and NSE-2 are provided in Table F-31.
-Steady TVOC concentration trends are noted for both wells during 2013, with concentrations below 3 $\mu$ g/L in NSE-1 and NSE-2 during the entire year.
+Steady TVOC concentration trends are noted for both wells during 2014, with concentrations below 8 μ g/L in NSE-1 and below 2 μ g/L in NSE-2 during the entire year.
+All individual VOCs were below their AWQS.

-VOC concentrations for 2013 for the carbon treatment influent and effluent are summarized on Tables F-32 and F-33.
-Influent TVOC concentrations have been at or below 15 $\mu$ g/L since 2005.
-In February 2013, influent TVOC concentrations reached 3.9 $\mu$ g/L, with individual VOCs below 2 $\mu$ g/L. The carbon treatment system effectively removed VOCs from the influent groundwater resulting in all 2013 NSE effluent concentrations being below the regulatory limit specified in the equivalency permit.
+VOC concentrations for 2014 for the carbon treatment influent and effluent are summarized on Tables F-32 and F-33.
+Influent TVOC concentrations have been at or below 15 μg/L since 2005.
+The maximum TVOC concentration in the influent through May was less than $3 \mu g/L$.
+The carbon treatment system effectively removed VOCs from the influent groundwater resulting in 2014 NSE effluent concentrations being below the regulatory limit specified in the equivalency permit.
 No tritium has been detected in the system effluent above 600 pCi/L since the system began operating in 2004.

 The cumulative mass of VOCs removed by the treatment system versus time is shown on Figure 3.2.10-3 and the supporting data are presented on Table F-34.
-During 2013, two pounds of VOCs were removed, with a cumulative total of 43 pounds of VOCs removed since system start-up in 2004.
+During 2014, one pound of VOCs was removed, with a cumulative total of 44 pounds of VOCs removed since system start-up in 2004.

 The system began full operations in 2004 and was predicted to run for approximately 10 years.
-The system is operating as designed.
+The system operated as designed and was shut down and placed in standby mode in June 2014.
 No operating difficulties were experienced beyond normal maintenance, and system effluent concentrations did not exceed SPDES equivalency permit requirements.